 Prophylaxis should be started as soon as possible and used during all the high-risk conditions.
-The importance of venous thromboembolism in medical patients with heart failure or severe respiratory disease (as COVID), even in the early phases, has been stressed (36-39) and it is well known; it cannot be considered a new observation (52) and requires adequate prophylaxis.
+The importance of venous thromboembolism in medical patients with heart failure or severe respiratory disease (as COVID), even in the early phases,(36-39) is well known; it cannot be considered a new observation (52) and requires adequate prophylaxis.